Central and Southern Dalmatia, MS Aneta

 Sometimes there will be steeper climbs, but of course it is okay to push your bike if you want to.
 The roads are mostly asphalted and there is little traffic outside of holiday-periods.
 It's your choice whether you want to cycle self-guided with maps and information material or if you want to do a guided cycle tour.
 Anyone under the age of 18 is required to wear a cycle helmet.

-- 7 overnight stays on board in double cabins with shower and toilet
+- 7 nights on board in double cabins with shower/WC

-- 5x half board (depending on the daily programme lunch or dinner), 2x full board
+- 7 x half board (breakfast and, depending on the daily programme, lunch or dinner)

-- Bed linen and towels are available on board (2 towels per person, bath/beach towels must be brought)
+- Bed linen and towels supplied (2 small towels per person, bath towels are not provided)

 - 7 day service hotline